Six Steinberg/ATCA Award finalists announced

 “Despite vanishing government support and faltering donations, America’s regional theaters have persevered and prevailed as this country’s preeminent crucible for vibrant and important new works,” said Hirschman.
 “The recommended plays encompass a dizzyingly wide range of styles and themes, produced by a cadre of experienced and novice playwrights who are inarguable proof that theater remains a vital and relevant art form in the 21st century.”

 Since the inception of ATCA’s New Play Award, honorees have included Lanford Wilson, Marsha Norman, August Wilson, Arthur Miller, Mac Wellman, Adrienne Kennedy, Donald Margulies, Lynn Nottage, Moises Kaufman, and Craig Lucas.
 Last year’s honoree was Bill Cain for “Equivocation.”
-For more on the award and a full list of 34 years of winners and runners-up, click here.
+For more on the award and a full list of winners and runners-up, click here.

 The Harold and Mimi Steinberg Charitable Trust was created in 1986 by Harold Steinberg on behalf of himself and his late wife.
 Pursuing its primary mission to support the American theater, it has provided grants totaling millions of dollars for new productions of American plays and educational programs for those who may not ordinarily experience live theater.

 ATCA was founded in 1974 and works to raise critical standards and public awareness of critics’ functions and responsibilities.
 The only national association of professional theater critics, with several hundred members working for newspapers, magazines, radio and television stations, and websites, ATCA is part of the International Association of Theatre Critics, a UNESCO-affiliated organization that sponsors seminars and congresses worldwide.